zaynaib/Driving-History-Tracker-Python/README.md

 **Edge Case**:

 An edge case that I did not get the chance to solve is duplicates.
 If someone has the same name as another person we could create ids.
+Not saving mph as a property for Trip class could be troublesome if further functionality was added in the future.
+Lets say we want to reimburse a driver based on mph per trip.
+This would be easier to do if mph was a property.